Viscount: In fiction

 Viscounts and viscountesses appear in fiction, notably in Julia Quinn's Bridgerton series where Anthony, Viscount Bridgerton is the eldest son and head of the eponymous family.
-He is also the focus of the second novel of the series, the #1 New York Times Bestseller The Viscount Who Loved Me, published in 2000.
+He is also the focus of the second novel of the series, the #1 The New York Times Bestseller The Viscount Who Loved Me, published in 2000.
 The viscount is portrayed by Jonathan Bailey in the Netflix television adaptation Bridgerton released in 2020.

+Another prominent fictional viscount is Raoul, Vicomte de Chagny, one of the love interests in Gaston Leroux's classic novel Le Fantôme de l'Opéra, first published in 1910.
+He is a notable viscount in France and a patron of the Opera Populaire, the fictional opera house based on the real Palais Garnier.
+When Raoul marries Christine Daaé she becomes the Vicomtesse de Chagny.